Welcome to the Inbound Marketing Journey

 Outbound Marketing vs Inbound Marketing

-Outbound focuses on often pushing unwanted messages onto masses of people who aren’t familiar with a product or service.
-Whereas, Inbound is completely customer-focused and concentrates on providing solutions to the problems that consumers have.
-Companies implementing Inbound marketing may see an ROI anywhere between 5-10 times which is why companies are switching their marketing approach from Outbound marketing to Inbound marketing.
+Outbound focuses on pushing often unwanted messages onto masses of people who aren’t familiar with a product or service.
+Whereas, Inbound is completely customer focused, and concentrates on providing solutions to the problems that consumers have.

 |Outbound Marketing is more expensive.||Inbound Marketing is less expensive.|